 Cheese sticks, Mini Babybel, and blocks of cheese pack well for day hikes.
-Freeze the cheese sticks or chunks of cheese for about 30 min so they stay cold longer in your pack.
+Freeze the cheese sticks or chunks of cheese for about 30 min so they stay cold longer in your bag.
 Mini Babybel can last about 2-4 hours without refrigeration.

 Beef and turkey jerkies are packed with protein and don’t require ice packs to keep cool.
-Jerky is also lightweight (easy to carry), and has sodium to regulate hydration.
+Jerky is also lightweight (easy to carry) and has sodium to regulate hydration.